javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/article.md

 Let's formulate the problem mentioned in the chapter <info:callback-hell>:

-- We have a sequence of tasks to be done one after another.
+- We have a sequence of asynchronous tasks to be done one after another.
 For instance, loading scripts.
-The next task may need  the result of the previous one.
 - How to code it well?

-Promises can cover that need in two ways:

-1. Promises chaining.
-2. Async functions.

-Let's see the first way in this chapter and the second one in the next.
+Promises allow a couple of recipes to do that.

+[cut]

-Promises chaining looks like this:
+In this chapter we cover promise chaining.
+It looks like this:

 ```js run
 new Promise(function(resolve, reject) {